[Beginners Guide] How To Process Plantain Flour - Agrolearner.com

 Once the plantain slices are dry, grind them into flour using a food processor or grain mill.
 If using a food processor, pulse the dried slices until they turn into a fine powder.
 If using a grain mill, adjust the settings to a fine grind and pass the dried slices through the mill.

-Read Also: [7 Method] How To Preserve Apple for Long-Time Storage
+Read Also: How To Preserve Tiger Nut For Long Time Storage

 Step 4: Sift the Flour